Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 Once the command is completed, metadata from any existing Repository nodes will be indexed in the Elasticsearch server.
 Additionally, the Alfresco Elasticsearch Connector Live Indexer will add existing content.
 This operation may take a while, be sure that ActiveMQ is not down till all the content transformation request messages has been processed.
 Change the Alfresco Repository configuration in order to use Elasticsearch as the search subsystem and then re-start the Repository.

->> In order to be sure that all the content transformation requests have been processed, ActiveMQ Web Console can be used.
+> **Note:** In order to be sure that all the content transformation requests have been processed, ActiveMQ Web Console can be used.
 By default, this Web Console is available in [http://127.0.0.1:8161](http://127.0.0.1:8161) with default credentials `admin/admin`.
 Queues related with content transformation (mainly `acs-repo-transform-request`), should have no pending messages.

-## Partial Indexing
+### Partial Indexing

 Over time it's possible that certain data is not indexed correctly.
 For example this could be caused by a prolonged network connectivity issue.
 The Reindexing application provides two strategies in order to fill gaps in the Elasticsearch index:

 * Fetch by IDS (`alfresco.reindex.jobName=reindexByIds`): index nodes in an interval of database `ALF_NODE.id` column
 * Fetch by DATE (`alfresco.reindex.jobName=reindexByDate`): index nodes in an interval of database `ALF_TRANSACTION.commit_time_ms` column

-### Ids Range
+#### Ids Range

 The following sample will reindex all the nodes in the Alfresco Repository which have an `ALF_NODE.id` value between 1 and 10000.